WQKL: Mix 107 and Kool 107

 Three years later, the station was acquired by MW Blue Partnership, and the call sign and format changed once again, to WQKL as Kool 107, Ann Arbor's Official Oldies Station.
 One of Kool 107's most memorable on-air liners declared, "Kool 107 plays great oldies because today's music... sucks!"
 Local radio icon Lucy Ann Lance hosted Kool 107's morning show.
 Former KOOL 107 PD Dave Anthony and MD Greg Stucki resurfaced in York, Pennsylvania oldies station 96.1 WSOX in 1998.
 Anthony left the station in 2007 to go to Pittsburgh as Program Director of the Froggy country network.

-In the fall of 1998, Kool 107 dropped virtually all of the pre-1965 music on its playlist and began to supplement the oldies format with hits from 1975-1990, from artists like Hall & Oates, Madonna, Michael Jackson, Huey Lewis and the News, Toto, Sade, and The Pointer Sisters.
+In the fall of 1998, Kool 107 dropped virtually all of the pre-1965 music on its playlist and began to supplement the oldies format with hits from 1975 to 1990, from artists like Hall & Oates, Madonna, Michael Jackson, Huey Lewis and the News, Toto, Sade, and The Pointer Sisters.
 The new music mix was tagged "Adult Contemporary Gold," although the station retained the "Kool 107" moniker.
 By 1999 Cumulus Media owned the station, and took a further step toward evolving the format to AC by adding Delilah's syndicated love songs show for the evening hours.

-In 2000, Clear Channel Communications acquired the station from Cumulus Media.
+Clear Channel Communications became the owner of WQKL in 2000.
 Clear Channel slowly evolved WQKL's format closer to AC over the next several years, and by 2003 the station was playing some current AC chart hits despite remaining primarily oldies-based.
 Yet the station continued to flounder in the local ratings, with its Arbitron showings ranging from mediocre to awful, and Kool 107 was regularly defeated in the Ann Arbor market by its own Detroit-based Clear Channel AC sister station, 100.3 WNIC.
 Kool 107 also lost Lucy Ann Lance around this time; she eventually surfaced doing the morning show at talk-formatted competitor AM 1600 WAAM and remained there until she was laid off at the end of 2007 due to budget cuts.
 She now hosts a late-morning show at WQKL's sister station, AM 1290 WLBY.